hexaxsoftwares/houx.js/README.md

   }
 }
 ```
-Contact the `Pixel.Config` API documentation for more information on `buildConfig` options use cases.
+Contact the `Config` API documentation for more information on `buildConfig` options use cases.

 #### **`build.config`  settings API**